ianayl/ship/README.md

-# Ship - SHell, but Interactive and Posix compliant this time.
+# Ship - SHell, Interactive and POSIX compliant

+Ship is a
+- a friendly interactive shell
-Ship is an interactive shell that strives to be friendly, _somewhat_ fast and POSIX compliant for once.
+- that's actually POSIX compliant for once.
+- it also (tries to be at least) not ridiculously slow...

 ## Massive Disclaimer:

-This shell is what I would call a "research" project.
-It's not "research" as in breaking new grounds, its honestly just for me to learn how to make languages and such.
-It's also in it's _extreme infant stages_, and I am a beginner to programming and beginner to C, so bare with me here if I make cringy mistakes.
-A bit of an ambitious project, but I'm hoping to bust my legs into C with this project.

-Bit of a bad idea?
-Maybe, but whatever, I'm already here, so I might as well continue it.
+This shell is in an _extremely infant stages_ right now.

+This project is sort of just me learning about writing interpreters.
+I'm trying to make this something at least actually usuable as a daily shell, but it may take a while seeing that I am a beginner to C and that I suck at programming in general.
+I get that this is quite an ambitious project for someone who both sucks at programming and sucks at C, but y'know what, I'm already here, I started this and I plan on finishing it...

+So, this project might take some time before it's actually usuable... a _long time_ actually...

 ## Motivation